 - Triggered Migraine Perhaps the most common is a migraine.
 Migraines are not generally caused by anxiety, but they can be triggered by anxiety.
 Those with stress tend to have more migraines than those without stress, and so you may be experiencing regular double vision as a result of this stress.
 Not all migraines have headaches either, so double vision may be one of the primary symptoms.

 - Hyperventilation Another symptom of anxiety that may cause double vision is hyperventilation.
-Hyperventilation is when you breathe too fast, and it can cause blood to stop flowing in your brain as often.
+Hyperventilation is when you breathe too fast, and it can cause blood to stop flowing in your brain as efficiently.
 That constricts the blood vessels and can lead to vision problems, including double vision.

 The Anxiety of Double Vision